 “There’s never enough time to do everything, but there’s always enough time to do the most important thing.” —Brian Tracy

 While it may feel daunting to leave your schedule open to energy shifts, this is a crucial aspect of reaching peak performance.
 But before you can manage your performance, you need to know what to prioritize.

 Eisenhower understood the difference between important and urgent tasks.
-He even developed the Eisenhower decision matrix to distinguish between tasks that require immediate attention and those that need time — a distinction that can stunt our productivity when misunderstood.
+He even developed the Eisenhower decision matrix (which is also called time management matrix) to distinguish between tasks that require immediate attention and those that need time — a distinction that can stunt our productivity when misunderstood.

 The decision matrix (which was also popularized by Stephen Covey) has four quadrants.
 Each quadrant represents a way to qualify tasks.

 The first quadrant is the crisis quadrant, where tasks are both urgent and important.
 Living in Quadrant 1 can lead to stress, burnout, and other problems.